AutoWeb: Rebranding and acquisitions (2001–2010)

 On April 25, 2007, Autobytel was named one of California's 15 best technology innovators at the California Innovation Awards.

-The financial crisis of 2008 forced the company to reduce costs primarily by laying off a big portion of the workforce.
+The 2008 financial crisis forced the company to reduce costs primarily by laying off a big portion of the workforce.
 It also considered selling itself, but that plan was tabled in 2009.
 The FY2012 results showed a small profit, suggesting the layoff strategy worked at keeping the business running until the economy recovered.

+Revival and digital expansions (2013–2017)

 In late 2013, Autobytel purchased a portion of AutoWeb, a pay-per-click advertising network for automotive manufacturers and dealers.
-AutoWeb was a startup founded in 2013 in Miami, Florida by Jose Vargas, Matias de Tezanos, and Julio Gonzalez-Arrivillaga.
+During 2013 in Miami, Florida, Jose Vargas, Matias de Tezanos, and Julio Gonzalez-Arrivillaga launched a new startup and called it AutoWeb.
 Later that year, Autobytel acquired a $2.5 million stake in AutoWeb.
-Before Autobytel's suggestion of AutoWeb, the startup's founders planned to call the company AdTarget.
-Autobytel had taken the name from a company it had acquired in 2001 named Autoweb.
+Before Autobytel's suggestion of the name AutoWeb, the startup's founders planned to call the company AdTarget.
+Autobytel had suggested the name from the company it had acquired in 2001.
 On October 1, 2015, Autobytel fully acquired AutoWeb, Inc., in an all-stock and warrant transaction.

 In October 2017, Autobytel Inc. changed its name to AutoWeb, Inc. and changed its ticker from ABTL to AUTO.

+Recent developments (2018–present)

 During the COVID-19 pandemic, AutoWeb received $1.4 million in federally backed small business loans as part of the Paycheck Protection Program.
 The company received scrutiny over this loan, which was aimed at small businesses.
 The New York Times noted their CEO's pay during 2019 was a reported $1.7 million.

-In 2022, the company was acquired by One Planet Group LLC after disclosing doubt about 'going concern.'
-As part of the transaction, AutoWeb was taken back to a privately held company with Payam Zamani replacing Jared Rowe as President and CEO.
+In 2022, AutoWeb was acquired by One Planet Group LLC, a firm led by its original cofounder Payam Zamani.
+Following the acquisition, AutoWeb was taken private, with Zamani assuming the roles of President and CEO.
+The transaction followed public disclosures that raised concerns about the company's ongoing financial viability.